nomad-coe/nomad/docs/parser.md

 # How to write a parser

 NOMAD uses parsers to convert raw code input and output files into NOMAD's common Archive format.
-This is documentation on how to develop such a parser.
+This is the documentation on how to develop such a parser.

 ## Getting started

 Let's assume we need to write a new parser from scratch.

-First we need the install *nomad-lab* Python package to get the necessary libraries:
+First we need to install *nomad-lab* Python package to get the necessary libraries:
 ```sh
 pip install nomad-lab
 ```